John’s Semi-Chronological Star Trek Viewing Order

 Calypso will pretty much certainly be moved forward almost to the end of this viewing order, once we see enough of Disco Season 3 to see how it fits in.
 As we don’t yet know exactly where or how, I am, FOR NOW, just slotting it into the time where it originally aired.

 I will attempt to avoid spoilers here, but if you’ve seen the Disco episode listed just above, you know the so-far unaired Disco Season 3 involves a time jump, and therefore its placement in the viewing order will rely very much on how that plays out and how/when/if the series returns to the late 2250s.

-Star Trek - Strange New Worlds, (and possibly Section 31, though I am beginning to suspect that show is no longer happening) will likely take place here once they air.
+Star Trek - Strange New Worlds, (and, possibly Section 31,) will likely take place here once it airs.

 Here’s that second Original Series pilot Lucille Ball fought for, now with (most) of the classic Star Trek crew.
 Still no Bones, Uhura, or Chekov, Kirk has a different middle initial, the uniforms and sets still aren’t quite right, etc. But we are recognizably in the world of the show that started it all.

 The episode order will jump around significantly for a while, as they are listed here by production order instead of by airdate.
 TOS has very little inter-episode continuity anyway, but production order still seems to make the most sense.
 In general, don’t get too hung up on continuity with the rest of the franchise in these early days - they take quite a while to pin some stuff down.
 For example, there’s about five different contradictory names given for the agency they work for before someone finally says the word “Starfleet”.

 The Menagerie is largely reedited from The Cage, which we watched a while back, but don’t skip it - after spending so much time with Captain Pike since, this episode is essential.

 With the arrival of Chekov, the classic cast is finally complete.